LiquidLore - British Columbia

 If there ever was a flagship run for the boating around Whistler, the Upper Cheakamus just might be it.
 Although relatively short it is packed with great rapids from start to finish and it has a season that extends from the start of the melt well into the fall.
 To top it off there's a small waterfall at the put in that is one of the best boofs in town.
 No matter if you're a seasoned veteran or someone looking for that next step into continuous and pushy whitewater, you are definitely going to have a good time.

 The put in falls is optional.
 It's a great boof but it does develop a decent hole as the level goes up.
-Most people who run it regularly start to think twice once the level gets up around 2.8-2.9.
-Below the falls things start right away - the first rapid of note just downstream is called Cobra.
+Most people who run it regularly start to think twice once the level gets up around 2.9.
+Below the falls things start right away - the first rapid of note is called Cobra.
 After this things ease slightly until you see a suspension bridge over head.

 Ashlu Box Canyon Matt Kompass at the put in falls.
 A fine way to start the run.